 Planning a trip to London and working on your must-see list?
-If you don’t visit the Tower of London, you’ll regret it!
+The Tower of London deserves a spot on your list!

 Here are 8 intriguing reasons why you should include the Tower of London on your must-see list.